neiledwin1125/PollenPages/README.md

 ## 🔌 API Integration

 ### `POST /v1/chat/completions`
 Generates the core JSON narrative structure.

 ### `GET /image/[prompt]`
 Generates the accompanying illustrations using advanced query parameters:
 `?model={engine}&width={w}&height={h}&nologo=true&enhance=true`

-## �️ Security
+## 🛡️ Security

 - **Client-Side Only** — API keys remain locally on the client and are passed directly to endpoints.
-- **JSON Sanitization** — Prevents interface breaks from malformed LLM responses.
+- **Dependency-Free Logic** — The core `app.js` functionality does not rely on any third-party libraries.

 ## 📝 License